ITEAS-IT-Services/iteas-proxmox-installer/README.md

 - ZSH Shell
 - Nanoconfig
 - Speicherpig
+- Plasma Desktop
+- Plasma Desktop (plasma-light) -> only base packages for the plasma desktop
+- Plasma Desktop (plasma-light-win) -> build for windows workstation with spice)

 ## How to use?
 Download the Script for PVE8 on your Proxmoxserver, make it executable and use it.